 Online course development is the process through which a distance learning product or course is created.
-Many different people have a hand in the process.
-The skills required and the end products of the course development process may differ significantly, depending on the:
+Many different people have a hand in the process, from designer and editor to instructors.

 - Type of institution (public or private school or nonprofit or for-profit company)

-- Education level (K-12, college or adult education)
+- Education level (K-12, college, or adult education)

 - Purpose of the course (test prep, corporate training, for-credit online college course, adult education, supplemental learning)

 Online courses might utilize web-based learning management systems, like Blackboard, or more general-use software like PowerPoint or audio and video players.
 Along the way, those involved in course development most likely would use Microsoft Word or other word-processing systems.

 Much of the work of course development can be done remotely, making jobs in this field a good fit for telecommuting.